Application Instructions for Fall, 2019

 Step 9: REQUIRED VIDEO STATEMENT

 A PHYSICAL copy of the REQUIRED video statement MUST be submitted to the program.
-It must be received by the program staff no later than 5:00 pm on Wednesday, February 28, 2018.
+An applicant’s video statement must be received by the program staff no later than 5:00 pm on Friday, March 8, 2019.
 Please refer to the Video Statement Instructions for necessary information on preparing your video statement.

 Your video statement must be recorded on a DVD or thumb drive.
 We strongly recommend MP4 format, but we will accept other formats as long as we are able to access the video on college issued computer systems.